Richard Franklin

 Biography

 He has worked in Public Health with a focus on Injury Prevention and Safety Promotion since 1996.
 He has worked on projects in the areas of general injury prevention, farm safety, rural safety, workplace health and safety, road safety, health promotion, alcohol, disasters, heatwaves, resilience, intentional harm, aquatic safety, cardiovascular health, leprosy, envenomation, ethics, and leadership.
-He has a PhD from the University of Sydney which explored the epidemiology of injuries sustained due to farming and possible prevention strategies, a Master of Social Science (Health), his thesis explored pre-hospital coronary care and Bachelor of Science from the University of Queensland.
+He has a PhD from the University of Sydney, which explored the epidemiology of injuries sustained due to farming and possible prevention strategies, a Master of Social Science (Health), his thesis explored pre-hospital coronary care and a Bachelor of Science from the University of Queensland.

-He has previously worked for the Queensland Ambulance Service (QAS), the Australian Centre for Agricultural Health and Safety (a centre of the School of Public Health, University of Sydney) and the Royal Life Saving Society - Australia where he continues as a volunteer Senior Research Fellow and Board Member.
-He has worked on a range of community projects translating evidence into practice aimed at preventing rural, farm, road, aquatic, child and older people related injuries.
+He has previously worked for the Queensland Ambulance Service (QAS), the Australian Centre for Agricultural Health and Safety (a centre of the School of Public Health, University of Sydney) and the Royal Life Saving Society - Australia, where he continues as a volunteer Senior Research Fellow and Board Member.
+He has worked on a range of community projects, translating evidence into practice aimed at preventing rural, farm, road, aquatic, child and older people related injuries.

 His research interests are wide ranging and have included epidemiological, translational, program evaluation, product evaluation, surveillance and pure research.
 Within the safety domain he is interested in drowning prevention, farm safety, road safety, quad bikes, trauma, CPR, alcohol, chemical safety, child safety, falls, resilience and older people.
 He works with a range of data including linked datasets.
 He has recently been a Guest Editor for a three special issues, one on child injury and determinants of health https://www.mdpi.com/journal/children/special_issues/Child_Injury, another on injury prevention and health promotion https://onlinelibrary.wiley.com/toc/22011617/29/2 and the third on safeguarding youth from agricultural injury and illness https://www.frontiersin.org/research-topics/31701/safeguarding-youth-from-agricultural-injury-and-illness-international-experiences#articles.

 He was the first National Manager for Research and Health Promotion with the Royal Life Saving Society Australia and during his time developed the area of drowning prevention research in Australia (and globally).
 Through his role with Royal Life Saving and work at James Cook University he has appeared numerous times on television and radio talking about drowning and water safety.
 Also during his time with Royal Life Saving, he developed for the society a new course aimed at older Australians called the Grey Medallion, a course to train home pool inspectors, and programs targeting parents to ensure the safety of their children around aquatic locations.
-He has been the facilitator of number workshops in Australia and Internationally.
+He has been the facilitator of number workshops in Australia and internationally.
 He was Chair of the World Injury Prevention and Safety Promotion Conference (Safety 2022).
-He lead the development of the Townsville Water Safety Plan and is Chair of the Active Transport in the Tropics gourp.
+He led the development of the Townsville Water Safety Plan and is Chair of the Active Transport in the Tropics group.

 Teaching